vincent-peugnet/wcms/MANUAL.md

 In `user` mode, the username and if set, the display name of the user is used and displayed in comment list.
-And if a link is defined in user's profile, it will be used. the username or display name of the logged in user who posted will be used instead.
+And if a link is defined in user's profile, it will be used.

 #### Visitor mode